 C. New Proposal for Lake 6 Fountain Lights

-Solitude submitted an estimate for replacing the lights which are no longer functioning properly.
+Solitude submitted an estimate for replacing the lights on Lake 6, which are no longer functioning properly.

-On MOTION by Supervisor Geltner, seconded by Chair Pike, with all in favor, the Board approved the proposal to replace the Lake 6 fountain lights with LED bulbs, not to exceed $1,850.18.
+On MOTION by Supervisor Geltner, seconded by Chair Pike, with all in favor, the Board approved the proposal to replace the Lake 6 fountain lights with LED bulbs, for $1,850.18.

 EIGHTH ORDER OF BUSINESS Special Projects

-Upon Supervisor Geltner’s suggestion, the Board agreed that all communication for requests from the Board and residents be sent to District Manager Teague, instead of contacting the Attorney or any other staff directly.
+Upon Supervisor Geltner’s suggestion, the Board agreed that all communication for requests for special projects from the Board and residents be sent to District Manager Teague, instead of contacting the Attorney or any other staff directly.

 NINTH ORDER OF BUSINESS Next Meeting Quorum Check